viboes/std-make/doc/proposal/nullable/ValuedOrError.md

 * get the value of the success path
 * get the value of the failure path

-The result type of getting the value of the success and the failure paths must be implicitly convertible to the return type of the function calling the `operator try`
+The result type of getting the failure paths must be implicitly convertible to the return type of the function calling the `operator try` and the value of the success must be implicitly convertible (assignable?) to the type of the try-expression.

 The name of these functions depend on the concept we want to abstract.
 If we name this concept *SuccessOrFailure* they could be: